madelinefruin/Tutorial/TEMPLATE.md

   }
 </code></pre>

-Fill out the code function that calculates the battery voltage
+Fill out the code function that calculates the battery voltage.
-- `analogRead` captures the raw ADC value corresponding to the voltage at the ESP32 pin
+- `analogRead` captures the raw ADC value corresponding to the voltage at the ESP32 pin.
 - `voltageAtPin` using the provided code and understanding of the ADC conversion, write the line of code that calculates it.
-  - The ADC reading is a fraction of the max resolution
+  - The ADC reading is a fraction of the max resolution.
-  - mulitply this fraction by the reference voltage
+  - mulitply this fraction by the reference voltage.
-- `batteryVoltage` After finding the voltageAtPin how can we find the actual battery voltage (Hint: remember the scaling factor)
+- `batteryVoltage` After finding the voltageAtPin how can we find the actual battery voltage (Hint: remember the scaling factor).

 <pre><code class = "language-arduino"> //setup
   void setup() {